By Ed Han

 You will find that a lot of people have worked for a lot of businesses -- you might be surprised by how much job and employer changing has been going on the last decade or so.
 But this also means a lot of people potentially have the kind of information you really want.

-You can search on LinkedIn for people who are former employees of a given business, and they’re often gold mines of information.
-Use LinkedIn's Advanced People Search to find that option.
+You can search on LinkedIn for people who are both current and former employees of a given business, and they’re often gold mines of information.
+Use LinkedIn's Search to find that option.

 This is the kind of information that lets you ask great questions in your interview; the kind of information that shows you’re smart and know how to do good research; the kind of information that says yes, they need you to join their team.

 A job search is a hard process, no question.
-But LinkedIn is a powerful tool that makes it a lot easier.
+But LinkedIn is a powerful tool that makes it a lot easier for new grads because it offers you an effective way to become visible and to have a bigger network.

 Ed Han is a recruiter and wordsmith and social media fanatic.
 As a veteran of several industries, including publishing, financial services and fashion, Ed helps facilitate a job search group in Princeton NJ and has served as the online community manager for the regional HR networking group Whine & Dine.
 Connect with Ed on Twitter @ed_han, and circle him on GooglePlus where you will often find that Ed has posted a "LinkedIn tip of the day."